Pacific Junior Hockey League: 2000–2023

-2023-present
+2023–present

 In 2023, governing body BC Hockey announced plans to restructure its junior hockey framework following the departure of its only Junior A league.
 The three Junior B leagues (PJHL, KIJHL and VIJHL) were summarily designated as "Junior A Tier 2", with plans to conduct an independent evaluation of those teams seeking to be promoted to "Junior A Tier 1".
 It was expected that those teams promoted to Tier 1 would eventually apply for membership in the CJHL.
 The league expected the evaluations to be completed during the 2024–25 PJHL season.

 The Port Coquitlam Trailblazers joined the league as an expansion team in the 2023–24 PJHL season along with the Coastal Tsunami the following season.
 The Cloverdale Junior Hockey Club joined as an expansion team in the 2025–26 PJHL season.

+A new playoff format was introduced for the 2025–26 season.
+All 16 teams, no matter their regular season record, would qualify.
+The Aldergrove Ironmen, despite winning just 1 solitary game all season, qualified for the postseason and played the White Rock Whalers, who finished 1st in the Harold Brittain.
+Unsurprisingly, White Rock had no trouble dispatching the lowly Ironmen in 4 games, scoring 37 goals to Aldergrove's 3.

+The two conferences competed as de-facto separate leagues, not playing against each other during the regular season, and that continued into the playoffs.
+A new trophy, the Pacific Cup, was created for the Harold Brittain champion, the White Rock Whalers, who had defeated the Mission City Outlaws 4 games to 1.
+The Stonehouse Cup, originally awarded to the PJHL champion, was awarded to the Ridge Meadows Flames, who swept the Langley Trappers in 4 games to win their 3rd title in a row.

+In late April 2026, the KIJHL and PJHL announced that the remaining KIJHL and Tier 1 PJHL teams would officially merge to form the British Columbia Hockey Conference, a new sanctioned Junior A league to replace the breakaway BCHL.
+This leaves only the 8 Harold Brittain Conference teams as members of the PJHL for the 2026–27 season.